SecureArcade/SecureArcade-Scripts/README.md

 ## Getting Started

-- Download the scripts you would want from the scripts folder
+- Download the script you would want from the scripts folder
 - Open the app and plug in your usb
 - Select the Script you want to use
 - Then enable the autorun for it